ietf-teep/architecture/draft-ietf-teep-architecture.md

 document.

-Before a TAM can begin operation in the marketplace to support a device with a particular TEE, it must obtain a TAM certificate from a CA or the raw public key of a TAM that is listed in the Trust Anchor Store of the TEEP Agent.
+Before a TAM can begin operation in the marketplace to support a device with a particular TEE, it must be able to get its raw public key, or its certificate, or a certificate it chains up to, listed in the Trust Anchor Store of the TEEP Agent.

 ## Trust Anchors in a TEE {#trust-anchors-in-tee}

-A TEE determines whether TA binaries are allowed to execute by checking if their signatures can be verified using certificate(s) or raw public key(s) in the TEE's Trust Anchor Store.
+The Trust Anchor Store in a TEE contains a list of Trust Anchors (raw public keys or certificates) that are used to determine whether TA binaries are allowed to execute by checking if their signatures can be verified.
 The list is typically preloaded at manufacturing time, and can be updated using the TEEP protocol if the TEE has some form of "Trust Anchor Manager TA" that has Trust Anchors in its configuration data.